Maspital/sigval/README.md

   --help  Show this message and exit.

 Commands:
-  mapping-to-logs   Compare fields mapped *TO* to winlogbeat events mapping-to-rules  Compare fields mapped *FROM* to Sigma rules rules-to-mapping  Compare fields in Sigma rules to fields mapped *FROM*
+  mapping-to-logs   Compare fields mapped *TO* to events mapping-to-rules  Compare fields mapped *FROM* to Sigma rules rules-to-mapping  Compare fields in Sigma rules to fields mapped *FROM*
 ```